krsboone/Pine-scripts/README.md

 **candle-analysis**

 `candle-enumeration.pine`: Assigns a numerical value to each candle; 1xx for bullish, 2xx for bearish.
 The higher the value the stronger the move.
-This is still a LONG work in progress with the broader goal of expanding this for historical pattern detection and fractal plotting.
+This is still a LONG work in progress with the broader goal of expanding  for historical pattern detection and fractal plotting.

 Basic calculations:
 Bullish